 1) Plan Your Road Trip

 This might sound obvious, but a lot of travel websites and blog posts about road trips recommend a “flexible itinerary”.
 Essentially, get the map out and go with the flow.
-They say this makes the trip more fun.
+They say this makes the road trip more fun.

-Therefore, consider mapping a detailed trip itinerary in advance.
+Therefore, consider mapping a detailed road trip itinerary in advance.
 By doing so, you can avoid potential pitfalls and take advantage of tons of tools and services that can help you get the most out of your road trips.

 2) Consider RoadTrippers.com